Liberia president sacks 10 officials told to return to fight Ebola

 Sirleaf on Saturday appealed to U.S. President Barack Obama for urgent aid in tackling Ebola.

-The disease has taken a particularly heavy toll on healthcare workers who have stationed themselves on the frontline of the fight against the disease.
+The disease has taken a particularly heavy toll on healthcare workers who have stationed themselves on the front lines of the fight, operating in fragile healthcare systems that have been stretched to the breaking point.

 "I can confirm that doctor Olivette Buck died between last night and this morning," Jarrah Kawusu-Konteh, of the State House communication unit, told Reuters.

-Her death came amid calls for her evacuation to Germany for treatment.
-Civil society group WeCare SL and the Sierra Leone Medical and Dental Association both urged the government to save her.
+Buck was the fourth Sierra Leonean doctor to die of Ebola and her illness prompted calls for her evacuation to the West.
+Civil society group WeCare SL and the Sierra Leone Medical and Dental Association both urged the government to step in.

-President Ernest Bai Koroma also wrote to the WHO on Friday requesting the U.N. health agency to evacuate Buck, according to a letter seen by Reuters.
+President Ernest Bai Koroma also wrote to the WHO on Friday requesting evacuation, according to a letter seen by Reuters.

-A senior government official said the WHO declined the request, but offered instead to make available an experimental treatment locally.
-There was no immediate response from the WHO to a request for comment.
+The WHO can only evacuate people it has deployed and the aim was to get them to treatment close to their families, said a WHO spokesman, adding that it had evacuated two people so far.

+"We simply are not in a position to evacuate all health workers who get infected in those countries.
+What is needed is to have enough treatment in those countries so these health workers can have appropriate treatment, said Tarik Jasarevic.

+The U.N. agency is appealing to its U.N. partners as well as governments, non-governmental organisations to provide help, the spokesman said by telephone from Geneva.

-(Additional reporting by Umaru Fofana in Freetown; Writing by Matthew Mpoke Bigg; Editing by Michael Urquhart)
+(Additional reporting by Umaru Fofana in Freetown and Matthew Mpoke Bigg in Accra; Writing by Matthew Mpoke Bigg; Editing by Larry King)